 If you think your medical evidence is strong enough for you to win your claim without a hearing, you (or your lawyer) can request an OTR decision from your local Office of Hearings Operations.
 If the judge doesn't think there is enough evidence to give you a favorable decision, your claim will still be heard at a hearing.

-An attorney advisor is an employee of Social Security who is allowed to approve certain disability claims before a hearing is held.
+An attorney advisor is a staff attorney at Social Security who is allowed to approve certain disability claims before a hearing is held.
 An attorney advisor may review your claim if you can show that:

 The attorney advisor will review your medical records and might schedule a conference with you or request additional medical records to get more information to be able to issue a favorable decision.